CarlFK/video-stack-deploy/docs/opsis.rst

 The next step is to add a Numato Opsis board and capture PC for capturing presentations.
 The hardware setup for this can be found `here`_.
-The basic layout is the presenter's laptop is connected to the Opsis HDMI input, the Opsis HDMI output is connected to the projector and the Opsis USB capture is connected to a machine sitting next to it.
-This is connected to the Voctomix machine over a wired network.
+The basic layout is that the presenter's laptop is connected to the Opsis HDMI input, the Opsis HDMI output is connected to the projector and the Opsis USB capture is connected to a machine sitting next to it.
+This is connected to the Voctomix machine over a gigabit ethernet network.

-Communicating with the Opsis board happens over USB serial.
+The Opsis is configured through a USB serial console.
 Flashing an Opsis with new firmware is described in the `official documentation`.
-For details about how to access the Opsis board to troubleshoot or change its setup, look at our `general documentation` on the subject.
+For details on accessing the Opsis board to troubleshoot or change its setup, look at our `general documentation` on the subject.

-1. Install Debian Stable on another machine.
+1. Install Debian Stable on another machine in the same manner you installed the `Voctomix`_ machine.
 Make the hostname ``opsis1``.
-If you are using a netinstall image, only install the base system and, optionally, the SSH server.
-Do not install Xorg or a desktop environment as these are installed by Ansible.

 2. Once it is installed, as root, run::